cavaunpeu/willwolf.io-source/content/machine-learning/gaussian-algebra-to-gaussian-processes-part-1.md

 ![png]({static}/figures/gaussian-algebra-to-gaussian-processes-part-1/output_13_0.png)

 This looks similar to the true `Gaussian(mu=.123, var=.456)` density we plotted above.
-The more random samples we draw (then plot), the closer this histogram will approximate (look similar to) the true density.
+The more random samples we draw (then plot), the closer this histogram will approximate the true density.

 Now, we'll start to move a bit faster.